So what is a digital twin, anyway, and why should I be using one?

 But guess what – it’s still worth it.

-Industry of the future: An ecosystem of twins
+Industry of the future: An ecosystem of digital twins

 It is a feature of the world that once a new tech capability becomes available, a swarm of users descend on the new tools to try them out and compete for glory.
 So too will be the case with digital twins, and we’re seeing the signs already: information architects, tech-interested information managers, asset owners, and standards bodies are hard at work creating asset data models, which they hope will sit atop whatever data lake is available in their respective companies.